CivicActions/ssp-toolkit/docs/controls/CA.md

 ##### CivicActions

-Configuration management and log analysis is real time.
+Configuration management and log analysis is carried out in real-time.
 OpenSCAP security scans are performed and reviewed monthly.
 See also: RA-5 and SI-4.
-Quarterly review of the control assessments supporting the monitoring is conducted by CivicActions Operations in collaboration with CivicActions Security.
+Quarterly review of the control assessments supporting the monitoring is conducted by CivicActions Operations in collaboration with CivicActions' Security Office.

 #### c